 Another benefit of retaining cover on paddocks is the effect on seedling establishment.
 One farmer at the meeting spoke of how he had better establishment in 2019 where there was more groundcover, putting the result down to the groundcover acting as a mulch and conserving soil moisture after rain.
 Another possibility is that groundcover increases infiltration and reduces the effect of raindrop impact on bare soil.
 The power of a raindrop can smash aggregates apart, not only making them prone to transportation, but also blocking pores and creating a hardpan on the soil surface that can inhibit seedling emergence.
 Retaining groundcover reduces this risk and remains useful when green pasture starts growing by adding roughage into the diet.

 However, it is hard to stay above minimum groundcover levels in all paddocks, especially if early-season grazing is deferred to allow pastures to establish.
 One or more paddocks are typically sacrificed and grazed below target levels to protect other paddocks.
-These sacrificial paddocks should be in an area protected from wind and runoff such as a flat, timbered area where the risk and impact of erosion is lowest.
+Some sheep and beef farmers are now reducing the size of these sacrifice areas by building confinement pens.
+These sacrificial paddocks and pens should be in an area protected from wind and runoff such as a flat, timbered area where the risk and impact of erosion is lowest.
 Paddocks that need renovating are often sacrificed so stock can control weeds and the impact of heavy grazing is overcome by re-seeding.

-Farmers can take steps towards protecting paddocks now by setting groundcover targets, selecting sacrifice paddocks and considering feed budgets early in the dry season.
+Farmers can take steps towards protecting paddocks now by setting groundcover targets, selecting sacrifice paddocks, building confinement pens and considering feed budgets early in the dry season.

-For those looking for more assistance with grazing and feed management, the Grazing Matcher Program is due to start a new group in March 2020.
-For more information contact Peter Clifton, Regional Agriculture, Landcare Facilitator, at the South West Catchments Council on (08) 9724 2469.
+For those looking for more assistance with grazing and feed management, the Grazing Matcher Program is due to start a new group in Autumn 2021.
+For more information contact Peter Clifton, Regional Agriculture, Landcare Facilitator at the South West Catchments Council on (08) 9724 2469.

 This project is supported by the South West Catchments Council, though funding from the Australian Government’s National Landcare Program, and Western Beef Association Inc.